desmos-labs/desmos-contracts/docs/architecture/adr-006-advertise-contract.md

 DRAFT

 ## Abstract
-This ADR defines the architecture of the Advertise contract.
-This contract allows users to advertise a post, then social network applications can query random advertisement posts from it.
+This ADR defines the architecture of the Advertisement contract.
+This contract allows users to advertise a post so that later any social network application can query random advertised posts from it.
 Additionally, to make it fair for posts that are advertised more tokens, this contract provides a system to ensure the more tokens a post is advertised with, the more exposure it has.

 ## Context